|

 up the facility into manageable parts that will allow us to conduct an

+operational analysis using the methods of the HCM?
 We need to divide the facility into both temporal and spatial

 segments.
 The time segments are usually the 15-minute time blocks